 Developing medical technology innovation skills and translational capability in the Leeds City Region

-Translate: Me is a new initiative to enhance and embed medical technology innovation know-how across the Leeds City Region.
+Translate: Me is an initiative to enhance and embed medical technology innovation know-how across the Leeds City Region.

 We are delivering a targeted innovation development programme to enhance innovation awareness, understanding and capacity.